 Let’s take a look at some tips, pros, and cons when it comes to making this decision.

-First of all, having been in the automotive business for many years, I almost always lean toward finding a good used car that fits what I am looking for.
+I almost always lean toward finding a good used car that fits what I am looking for.
 For me, I believe that used cars offer the best value for your dollar.
 In most cases, you’ll find used car departments are much more used to and willing to negotiate the price that they have posted on the car.
 From a negotiating standpoint, most used cars won’t have all of those superfluous dealer ‘add-ons’ stuck on the window either that will just never do.

 In the automotive market, used cars will most certainly come with a lower initial price tag than a comparably equipped new car.
 And not only will the price be lower, but you may also find that so is your cost to insure the used car as well as the tags, and taxes.
 Depreciation being what it is; means that with a car a couple of years old, the biggest depreciation hit has already occurred.
 And from a tangible perspective, you may have a better chance of getting those upgrades you’d like to have the used car that you couldn’t otherwise afford going with the new.